mautic/mautic-typo3/Readme.md

 ```
 Then you must go into the backend of Mautic and create a pair of OAuth1a tokens.
 You can read how to correctly configure the API [here](https://www.mautic.org/blog/developer/how-to-use-the-mautic-rest-api/) under section "3.
 How to authorize your Mautic API application".
 After correctly configuring the API and creating a pair of OAuth1a tokens, you can enter them alongside of your Mautic URL in the extension configuration.
 As soon as these are saved, a button should pop up.
 This button will allow you to complete the OAuth authentication process and will retrieve the needed tokens.
 Once that is done, you are all set!

+## Documentation
+Documentation and a getting started guide can be found [here](https://docs.typo3.org/p/mautic/mautic-typo3/master/en-us/).

 ## Contributing Partners
 * [Beech](https://beech.it)
 * [Bitmotion GmbH](https://bitmotion.de)